Death penalty (NCAA): University of San Francisco men's basketball, 1982

 Until 1982, the University of San Francisco had one of the richest traditions and highest profile programs in Division I men's basketball, boasting three national championships (in 1949, the NIT won by the Dons was still considered the more prestigious tournament), fifteen of the first thirty West Coast Conference championships, and a sixty-game winning streak from 1954 to 1956, which netted consecutive NCAA championships in 1955 and 1956 behind all-time great Bill Russell.
 By the 1970s, John Wooden and his UCLA Bruins had caught and eclipsed San Francisco as the premier West Coast power; nevertheless, the Dons remained an elite program well into the early 1980s, perennially ranked in the top 20, and had captured six consecutive conference titles from 1977 to 1982.

 However, San Francisco's success on the court came at a price.
-The NCAA placed the Dons on probation twice in the late 1970s for booster/alumni interference with the program and recruiting improprieties by coaches.
-Each NCAA investigation eventually led to the dismissal of a San Francisco head coach, leading San Francisco Chronicle sportswriter Glenn Dickey to call the program "totally out of control."
-In light of these and other revelations, school president Rev. John Lo Schiavo, a lifelong basketball enthusiast and all-city power forward in his youth, let it be known after the second NCAA case was resolved in 1980 that he would shut down the high-profile program if there was any further incident.
+The NCAA placed the Dons on probation twice in the late 1970s for booster/alumni interference with the program and improprieties in recruiting by coaches.
+Each of those NCAA investigations eventually led to the dismissal of a San Francisco head coach, leading San Francisco Chronicle sportswriter Glenn Dickey to call the program "totally out of control".
+In light of these and other revelations, school president Rev. John Lo Schiavo, a lifelong basketball enthusiast and an all-city power forward in his youth, let it be known after the second NCAA case was resolved in 1980 that he would shut down the high-profile program if there was any further incident.

 Despite Lo Schiavo's warning, the improprieties continued.
-A very exclusive booster organization called the Dons Century Club committed hundreds of thousands of dollars to illegal recruitment of players, paying off family members, and covering travel expenses, while other alumni were also giving or "lending" players large sums of money, paying them for no-show jobs, providing lavish gifts, as well as picking up pricy restaurant and entertainment tabs.
-Basketball players continued to receive special academic treatment; many were marginal students at best, and at least one incident occurred in which a player threatened another student, and the incident was swept under the rug by school officials.
-It was also commonplace for "tutors" to take tests and write papers for players.
+An exclusive booster organization called the Dons Century Club committed hundreds of thousands of dollars to illegal recruitment of players, paying off family members, and covering travel expenses, while other alumni were also giving or "lending" players large sums of money, paying them for no-show jobs, providing lavish gifts, as well as picking up pricey restaurant and entertainment tabs.
+Basketball players also continued to receive special academic treatment; many were marginal students at best, and at least one incident occurred in which a player threatened another student, and the incident was swept under the rug by school officials.
+It had also become commonplace for "tutors" to take tests and write papers for players.
 The situation finally came to a head in December 1981, when All-American guard Quintin Dailey was found guilty of assaulting a female student.
-During the subsequent investigation, Dailey admitted taking a no-show job for $1,000 a month at a business owned by a prominent USF booster, while another booster had also paid Dailey $5,000 since 1980.
+During the subsequent investigation, Dailey admitted taking a no-show job for $1,000 a month at a business owned by a prominent USF booster; another booster had paid him a total of $5,000 since 1980.